b-ryan/farmhand/README.md

 background.
 It is backed by Redis to enable ease of use, flexibility, and great performance.

-In addition to the library, there is a Web UI available to easily get insights into your workers, view and re-queue failed jobs, and more.
+In addition to the library, there is a web interface available to easily see which jobs are running, view and re-queue failed jobs, and more.

 This project is largely inspired by [Sidekiq](https://github.com/mperham/sidekiq) and